How to improve you travel blog so that people enjoy it more?

 Improve Your Blog With the Senses

 Everyone wants to escape something.
 Give it to them.
 The only way to transport a reader somewhere is to tickle every sense.
-Try to include all of them in a post.
-Thing beyond the usual senses:
+Try to include all of them in each post.

 - Pulse rate / heart rhythm